 package com.softwaretestingo.basic; import java.util.Scanner; public class CountNoOfDigits2 { public static void main(String[] args) { int number,originalnumber, count=0; Scanner in=new Scanner(System.in); System.out.println("Enter the number: "); originalnumber=in.nextInt(); number=originalnumber; for (; number != 0; number /= 10, ++count) { } System.out.println("Total Number Of Digits In "+originalnumber+" is: "+count); } }

-The above for loop is valid or execute when the number is not Zero (0).
-On each iteration of For loop the number is divided by 10 and in the same time the count is also increased.
+The above for loop is valid or executes when the number is not Zero (0).
+On each iteration of the for loop, the number is divided by 10, and at the same time, the count is also increased.

-Now, let us go back to parent topic which is Armstrong Number.
-In the above programs we have learnt how to get the number of digits in a enter integer.
-With the help of the Count Number of Digits in an Integer program we can validate an entered number is an amstrong number or not.
+Now, let us go back to the parent topic, which is the Armstrong Number.
+In the above programs, we have learned how to get the number of digits in an integer.
+With the help of the Count Number of Digits in an Integer program, we can validate whether an entered number is an Armstrong number or not.

 package com.softwaretestingo.basic; import java.util.Scanner; public class ArmstrongNumberEx2 { public static void main(String[] args) { int number, originalNumber, remainder, count=0, result = 0; Scanner in=new Scanner(System.in); System.out.println("Enter the number: "); number=in.nextInt(); originalNumber = number; // Findout the Number Of Digits in the Entered Integer for (;originalNumber != 0; originalNumber /= 10, ++count); originalNumber = number; for (;originalNumber != 0; originalNumber /= 10) { remainder = originalNumber % 10; result += Math.pow(remainder, count); } if(result == number) System.out.println(number + " is an Armstrong number."); else System.out.println(number + " is not an Armstrong number."); } }